-Waste products such as urea, toxins, excess sugar, and vitamins, and in the case of the ketogenic diet, produce high levels of acetone affecting kidney health.
+Waste products such as urea, toxins, excess sugar, and vitamins, and in the case of the ketogenic diet, produce high levels of acetone, affecting kidney health.

 Ketones can give energy to kidneys in small amounts.
 Still, in larger volumes, it could also harm the kidney cells or “nephrons,” causing too much burden in excretion from the body.

-This article does not encourage the readers to follow a ketogenic diet, and this article is to educate people about its side effects.
+This article does not encourage the readers to follow a ketogenic diet; and this article is to educate people about its side effects.

 Keto Diet and Kidney Disease

-- A Registered Nutritionist always wants to take care of those patients with kidney problems regarding the foods that they will eat, and as a reminder, give them a low or protein-restricted diet, especially when they are undergoing kidney dialysis.
-For kidneys that do not function type 2 normally, toxins are at a high level.
+- A Registered Nutritionist always wants to take care of those patients with kidney problems regarding the foods they will eat, and as a reminder, give them a low or protein-restricted diet, especially when they are undergoing kidney dialysis.
+For kidneys that do not function type 2 commonly, toxins are at a high level.

 - In the ketogenic diet, the only source of energy is ketones, and the body uses fat as a source of energy.
 Nutritional Biochemistry explains excess calories from carbohydrates, protein, and fat is converted to excess body fat.
-In this situation, the body is continuously producing energy from ketones and a high level of satiety, or a feeling of fullness from eating high-fat foods could cause a person not to overeat.
-Furthermore, again, since the body Is burning energy from ketones, too much production of acetones could cause a burden on the kidneys in processing it as a waste product and excreting it from the body.
+In this situation, the body continuously produces energy from ketones and a high level of satiety, or a feeling of fullness from eating high-fat foods, could cause a person not to overeat.
+Furthermore, since the body Is burning energy from ketones, too much production of acetones could cause a burden on the kidneys in processing it as a waste product and excreting it from the body.

 - According to The Nutrition Source of Harvard T.H.
 Chan, School of Public Health, people who follow a Ketogenic Diet that produces an excessive ketone body at a dangerously toxic level release too much acid from the blood and is called keto-acidosis.
-Keto-acidosis causes kidneys to discharge too much acid including urine causing some fluid-related weight loss.
+Keto-acidosis causes kidneys to discharge too much acid, including urine, causing some fluid-related weight loss.
 Ketoacidosis occurs in individuals with type 1 diabetes due to a lack of insulin, a hormone that prevents the overproduction of ketones.
 However, in a few cases, ketoacidosis has been reported to occur in nondiabetic individuals following a prolonged deficient carbohydrate diet.